 - DTI: Your debt-to-income ratio (DTI) is the ratio of your debt to your gross monthly income.
 Having a lower DTI shows lenders you have available income to put toward a new loan — in other words, your income isn't already tied up repaying existing debt.

-Lenders use your credit score to get an idea of how risky you are as a borrower.
-Since a higher credit score indicates a history of paying back debt on time and in full and minimizing your credit utilization, it signals that you’re a less risky borrower who can potentially handle a larger loan amount.
+Lenders use your credit score to understand your risk as a borrower.
+Since a higher credit score indicates a history of paying back debt on time and in full, it signals that you're a less risky borrower who can potentially handle a larger loan amount.

 Most lenders use the FICO credit scoring model, which assigns the following credit score ranges on a scale of 300 to 850: